 The results of these tests help doctors determine the cause of your signs and symptoms and develop a program to treat your heart.
 To determine the best course of treatment, doctors classify heart failure using a scale of one to four.
 Class, I heart failure is the mildest.
 You can perform everyday activities and not feel winded or fatigued.
 Class IV is the most severe, in which you’re short of breath even at rest.

-Doctors sometimes can correct heart failure by treating the underlying cause.
+In some cases, doctors can remedy heart failure by tackling the root cause of the problem.
 For example, controlling a fast heart rhythm may reverse heart failure.
 But in most cases, once you have heart failure, it’s there to stay.
-However, with treatment, a failing heart can become stronger and signs and symptoms of heart failure can improve.
+With proper treatment, it is possible to strengthen a failing heart and improve any signs/symptoms of heart failure.

 Doctors usually treat heart failure with medications.
-Several types of drugs have proved useful in the treatment of heart failure.
+Multiple medications have been proven to be beneficial when it comes to the treatment of heart failure.
 They include:

 These drugs the mainstay treatment for congestive heart failure help people with congestive heart failure live longer and feel better.
 Examples include enalapril (Vasotec), lisinopril (Prinivil, Zestril), and captopril (Capoten).
 ACE inhibitors lower blood pressure and decrease your heart’s workload.
 They also blunt some of the effects of hormones that promote salt and water retention.
 Because ACE inhibitors lower blood pressure, you could feel weak or dizzy shortly after taking them.
 Your doctor may recommend that you take them just before bedtime so that you’ll be lying down soon after taking the drug.
 ACE inhibitors also cause an irritating cough in some people.
 Sometimes it may be best to put up with the cough, if you can, to gain the medication’s benefits.
-But be sure to discuss this with your doctor.
+It is essential to consult with a doctor before making any decisions regarding this.
 Switching to another ACE inhibitor may relieve the problem.

-Often called water pills, diuretics make you urinate more frequently and keep fluid from collecting in your body.
+Diuretics, commonly known as water pills, work by increasing the frequency of urination and help to reduce the amount of fluid that gets accumulated in the body.
 Commonly prescribed diuretics for congestive heart failure include bumetanide (Bumex) and furosemide (Lasix, Fumide).
-The drugs also decrease fluid in your lungs, so you can breathe more easily.
+The medications can help to reduce excess fluid in the lungs, thus enabling easier breathing.
 Because diuretics make your body lose potassium and magnesium, your doctor may prescribe supplements of these minerals.
 If you’re taking a diuretic, your doctor will likely monitor levels of potassium and magnesium in your blood through regular blood tests.

 This potassium-sparing diuretic may improve survival for people with severe congestive heart failure.
 Unlike some other diuretics, spironolactone can raise potassium levels in your blood.
 Therefore, if you’re taking this drug, your doctor will want to check the potassium level in your blood periodically.
 Occasionally, spironolactone can also cause breast swelling and tenderness.

-This drug also referred to as digitalis, increases the strength of your heart muscle contractions.
+Often known as digitalis, this drug has the capability to strengthen the contractions of your heart muscles.
 It also tends to slow the heartbeat.
 Digoxin reduces heart failure symptoms and improves your ability to live with the condition.

-This class of drug slows your heart rate and reduces blood pressure.
-These medicines also reduce the risk of some abnormal heart rhythms.
+This type of medication slows heartbeat rate and decreases the pressure of blood in the circulatory system.
+These medicines can help reduce the chances of developing heart arrhythmia, making them a sensible choice for preventive care.
 Beta-blockers may reduce signs and symptoms of congestive heart failure and improve heart function.

 You’ll probably need two or more medications to treat heart failure.
 Your doctor may prescribe other heart medications such as nitrates for chest pain, calcium channel blockers to lower blood pressure and improve circulation, or blood-thinning medications to help prevent blood clots along with heart failure medications.